CHARLES WOOD COMPOSERS’ COMPETITION 2026

 6. Each valid entry will be assessed in relation to the following criteria:

-8. The three shortlisted composers will be invited to Armagh on Thursday 14th August 2025 to hear their pieces performed by members of the Charles Wood Singers before the winner is chosen.
-The jury panel will include Séan Doherty and David Hill.
+8. The three shortlisted composers will be invited to Armagh on Thursday 20th August 2026 to hear their pieces performed by members of the Charles Wood Singers in the Archbishop’s Palace, Armagh, before the winner is chosen by a distinguished jury panel.

 9. Travel expenses up to £150 and 1 night of accommodation will be offered to the shortlisted composers.